 There are a couple things to keep in mind when playing the bonuses:

 The puzzles don’t offer any help by way of images or text, but the answers are usually simple and common words.
 They are all five letter words too.
+(All that Wordle practice is paying off!)
 Knowing the basics of how anagrams work will make solving these a breeze.